-- Public choice theory (rational choice)—a public official makes a rational choice to be corrupt because advantages outweigh
+- Public Choice Theory (Rational Choice)—a public official makes a rational choice to be corrupt because advantages outweigh disadvantages.

-- Bad Apple theories—the root cause of corruption is found in defective human character and a disposition to criminal
+- Bad Apple Theories—the root cause of corruption is found in defective human character and a disposition to criminal activity.

-- Organizational culture theories—failure in government machinery leads people to corrupt behavior; that is, group dynamics influences corrupt
+- Organizational Culture Theories—failure in government machinery leads people to corrupt behavior; that is, group dynamics influences corrupt behavior.

-- clashing Moral Values theories—values and norms of society influence people, thereby making them
+- Clashing Moral Values Theories—values and norms of society influence people, thereby making them corrupt.

-- the Ethos of Public Administration theories—lack of attention to integrity issues rather than “effectiveness” can lead to
+- The Ethos of Public Administration Theories—lack of attention to integrity issues rather than “effectiveness” can lead to corruption.

-- correlation theories—several collective factors (individual, social, political, organizational) contribute to corruption (De graaf, 2007, 45-60).
+- Correlation Theories—aeveral collective factors (individual, social, political, organizational) contribute to corruption (De graaf, 2007, 45-60).